Prison: Alternatives

-When these alternatives are used, actual imprisonment may be used as a punishment for noncompliance.
+These alternatives do not eliminate the need for imprisonment altogether.
+Suspended sentences entail the threat of time in prison, while for others, actual imprisonment may be used as a punishment for noncompliance.

 The prison abolition movement seeks to eliminate prisons altogether.
 It is distinct from prison reform, although abolitionists often support reform campaigns, regarding them as incremental steps towards abolishing prisons.
 The abolition movement is motivated by a belief that prisons are inherently ineffective and discriminatory.
 The movement is associated with libertarian socialism, anarchism and anti-authoritarianism, with some prison abolitionists arguing that imprisoning people for actions the state designates as crimes is not only inexpedient but also immoral.

+Crime within prisons

+In many prisons violence committed by other prisoners or staff is frequent.
+Prisons have been criticized for frequently not prosecuting crimes committed within the prison.

+Recidivism

+A large percentage of former prisoners commit crimes after their release from prison (recidivism).
+Recidivism data was found from 33 countries with results showing released prisoners having a 2-year reconviction rates between 18% and 55%, while individuals given community sentences had rates between 10% and 47%.
+The argument that prisons can reduce crime through incapacitation is widely accepted, even among academics who doubt that prisons can rehabilitate or deter offenders.
+One dissenting argument is from Arrigo and Milovanovic, who argue that prisoners will simply continue to victimize people inside of the prison and that this harm has impacts on the society outside.